-- 4.13.1 Finally, in terms of Policy 7 which deals with Historic Assets and Places, the policy is very similar to that which was in SPP (paragraph 145). - 4.13.2 The intent of the policy is to protect and enhance the historic environment, assets and places and to enable positive change.
-Key parts of the policy include the following: - > Paragraph c) states that "development proposals affecting the setting of a Listed building should preserve its character, and its special architectural or historic interest". - Paragraph d) states that "development proposals in or affecting Conservation Areas will only be supported where the character and appearance of the Conservation Area and its setting is preserved or enhanced". - Paragraph h) states that "development proposals affecting Scheduled Monuments will only be supported where: - i) direct impact on the Scheduled Monument are avoided; - ii) significant adverse impacts on the integrity of the setting of the Scheduled Monument are avoided; or - iii) exceptional circumstances have been demonstrated to justify the impact on a Scheduled Monument and its setting and impact on the monument or its setting have been minimised. - > Paragraph I) states that "development proposals affecting nationally important Gardens and Designed Landscapes will be supported where they protect, preserve or enhance their cultural significance, character and integrity and where proposals will not significantly impact on important views to, from and within the site or its setting".

-Paragraph o) states that "non designated historic environment assets, places and their setting should be protected and preserved in situ wherever feasible.
-Where there is potential for non-designated buried archaeological remains to exist below a site, developers will provide an evaluation of the archaeological resource at an early stage so that planning authorities can assess impact".
+- 4.13.1 The intent of the policy is to protect and enhance the historic environment, assets and places and to enable positive change.
+Key parts of the policy include the following: - Paragraph c) states that "development proposals affecting the setting of a Listed building should preserve its character, and its special architectural or historic interest". - Paragraph d) states that "development proposals in or affecting Conservation Areas will only be supported where the character and appearance of the Conservation Area and its setting is preserved or enhanced". - Paragraph h) states that "development proposals affecting Scheduled Monuments will only be supported where: - i) direct impact on the Scheduled Monument are avoided; - ii) significant adverse impacts on the integrity of the setting of the Scheduled Monument are avoided; or - iii) exceptional circumstances have been demonstrated to justify the impact on a Scheduled Monument and its setting and impact on the monument or its setting have been minimised. - Paragraph I) states that "development proposals affecting nationally important Gardens and Designed Landscapes will be supported where they protect, preserve or enhance their cultural significance, character and integrity and where proposals will not significantly impact on important views to, from and within the site or its setting". - Paragraph o) states that "non designated historic environment assets, places and their setting should be protected and preserved in situ wherever feasible.
+Where there is potential for non-designated buried archaeological remains to exist below a site, developers will provide an evaluation of the archaeological resource at an early stage so that planning authorities can assess impact\.

-- 4.13.3 The assessment of effects on cultural heritage assets has determined that no significant adverse effects are predicted and no mitigation is required. - 4.13.4 The Proposed Development is considered to comply with the provisions of Policy 7 so far as they are relevant to the nature of the development as proposed.
+- 4.13.2 The assessment of effects on cultural heritage assets has determined that no significant adverse effects are predicted and no mitigation is required. - 4.13.3 The Proposed Development is considered to accord with the provisions of Policy 7.